Stephen Coonts: Writer

-Coonts began writing Flight of the Intruder in 1984, with the book being published by the US Naval Institute Press in 1986.
-The novel, based in part on his experiences as an A-6 pilot during the Vietnam War, remained for 28 weeks on the New York Times bestseller list, and later (1991) was made into a movie.
+Coonts began writing Flight of the Intruder in 1984; it was published by the US Naval Institute Press in 1986.
+The novel, based in part on his experiences as an A-6 pilot during the Vietnam War, remained for 28 weeks on the New York Times bestseller list, and in 1991 was made into a movie.
 This launched his career as a novelist, and he continued writing adventure-thrillers, most of them based on the main character from his first book, Jake Grafton.
 Coonts has also written several other series and stand-alone novels, but is best known for the Grafton books.

 In 1992, he was inducted into the Academy of Distinguished Alumni at his alma mater, West Virginia University.
-In 2014 West Virginia University awarded him an honorary Doctor of Letters degree.
+In 2014, West Virginia University awarded him an honorary Doctor of Letters degree.

-Today, Coonts continues to write, having had sixteen New York Times bestsellers (out of 36 books).
-He lives in Colorado with his third wife, Deborah Jean.
-He is divorced from romantic mystery novelist Deborah Coonts.
+As of 2013, Coonts continues to write, having had 16 New York Times bestsellers (out of 36 books).
+He lives in Colorado.
+He was married to romantic mystery novelist Deborah Coonts, his third wife, from September 2011 until her death on February 1, 2025.